+AMP\$DELETE KEY

-AMP\$DELETE_KEY Purpose Removes a record from an indexed sequential file.
-NOTE The file must be open with at least PFC\$SHORTEN permission.
+Removes a record from an indexed sequential file.
+Purpose

+The file must be open with at least PFC\$SHORTEN permission.

 The procedure declaration for this procedure is stored as a deck in file \$SYSTEM.COMMON.PSF\$EXTERNAL INTERFACE_SOURCE.
 Therefore, you must specify this file as an alternate base library when expanding your source program decks.

+Format AMP\$DELETE KEY (file identifier, key location, wait, status)

+file_identifier: amt\$file identifier Parameters

+File identifier returned by the AMP\$OPEN call for the file.

+key_location: ^cell

-Format AMP\$DELETE_KEY (file_identifier, key_location, wait, status) Parameters file_identifier: amt\$file_identifier File identifier returned by the AMP\$OPEN call for the file. key_location: ^cell Pointer to the primary key of the record to be deleted. wait: ost\$wait Currently, the only valid value is OSC\$WAIT.
-You must specify this value on the call. status: VAR of ost\$status Status variable in which the completion status is returned.
-Condition Identifiers aae\$file_at_file_limit aae\$file_is_ruined aae\$key_required aae\$nonembedded_key_not_given aae\$not_enough_permission
+Pointer to the primary key of the record to be deleted.

+Currently, the only valid value is OSC\$WAIT.
+You must specify this value on the call.

+status: VAR of ost\$status

+Condition Identifiers

+aae\$file at file limit aae\$file_is_ruined aae\$key required aae\$nonembedded key not given aae\$not_enough_permission

 - When the delete request is executed, the specified record is either flagged as deleted or physically deleted from the data block.
 When the first record in a data block is deleted, index blocks are updated as applicable. - If execution of a delete request empties a data or index block, the block is linked into a chain of empty blocks.
-These blocks are required when new blocks are required for file expansion. - If the file does not contain a record whose primary key matches the specified primary key value, a trivial error (aae\$key_not_found) occurs. - Execution of an AMP\$DELETE_KEY call does not change the position of the file.
+These blocks are reused when new blocks are required for file expansion. - If the file does not contain a record whose primary key matches the specified primary key value, a trivial error (aae\$key_not_found) occurs. - Execution of an AMP\$DELETE_KEY call does not change the position of the file.